aalto-speech/AaltoASR/INSTALLATION.md

-The Aalto ASR libraries and tools are built with cmake build system.
+The Aalto ASR libraries and tools are built with CMake build system.
+They build natively in Unix-like operating systems.
+Building for Windows is possible under MinGW / MSYS environment, or using the gcc-mingw cross-building tools under Unix.

 ## Building under Unix-like operating systems